gabrielisilva/active-campaign-php/README.md

 PHP Client for Active Campaign

-Support API Rest v3 and V1 (No rest)
+Support API REST V3 and V1 (No REST)

 ## Install